Ward Melville High School: Baseball

+Players

+In 2008 the Ward Melville Players won a Theatre Arts Scholarship Recognition Award (Teeny Award) for Innovation in Theatre Education.

 Extracurriculars

 Ward Melville high school offers a wide range of extracurricular activities for its students.
 These include a nationally ranked Science Olympiad team, the "InSTAR" program, which has been very successful in preparing students for the Regeneron Science Talent Search, acclaimed theater and music programs, and others.

 In 2013, a faith-based club, Students United in Faith (SUIF), was rejected due to its religious nature.
 After being faced with legal action by the Liberty Institute, the school superintendent investigated and reversed the decision, stating that the initial reason for rejection was "inaccurately conveyed".

 On October 6, 2014, the school was once again faced with legal action by the Liberty Institute for rejecting SUIF's renewal.
 The club was supposedly unable to maintain a group number of 20 or more, the purported minimum required by the school.
 The Equal Access Act of 1984, which is cited as a major point in the club's renewal, does not respect local club minimums.